dyne/Zenroom/README.md

 [![software by Dyne.org](https://www.dyne.org/wp-content/uploads/2015/12/software_by_dyne.png)](http://www.dyne.org)

-Restricted execution environment for a turing-incomplete language implementation to be used in untrusted distributed computing, i.e. for distributed ledger or blockchain smart contracts.

 [![Build Status](https://travis-ci.org/DECODEproject/zenroom.svg?branch=master)](https://travis-ci.org/DECODEproject/zenroom)

+**Restricted execution environment** for cryptographic operations in a **Turing-incomplete language** based on LUA syntax and coarse-grained control of number of operations and memory used.

+Zenroom follows a minimal design with security and portability in mind: it can be used in **untrusted distributed computing**, for instance in distributed ledger or **blockchain smart contracts**.

+Zenroom compiles to fully static native binaries for embedded use, but also to javascript or webassembly modules for client-side use for instance in mobile applications.

+With Zenroom is easy to write portable software using end-to-end client-side encryption using various classic and advanced cryptographic primitives to manage asymmetric keys, key derivation, hashing and signing functionalities.

 This README documentation is operational.
 For more information on the purpose and design of this software see: